 Requesting a Vehicle History Report for Used Cars in Dealer Auctions

 When you use an online dealer auto auction website, you’ll note that each vehicle has its VIN prominently displayed.
-This is a tremendous thing, as it allows you to use a third-party service in order to request a history report.
+This is a tremendous thing, as it allows you to use a third-party service to request a history report.

 With this report, you should be able to gain tremendous insight into the present state of a vehicle.
 For example, you can examine the vehicle’s accident history to get a feel for what damage the vehicle has sustained.
-In addition, you can make assumptions based upon where the vehicle has been housed and how many previous owners it’s had.
+In addition, you can make assumptions based on where the vehicle has been housed and how many previous owners it’s had.

 Requesting a vehicle history report is, in fact, one of the most important things to do when using online dealer auto auctions.
 However, there are additional steps you can take if you’d like to learn even more about the present state of any given vehicle.